jaek/comp9311/notes/Entity_relationship_diagrams.md

 ### Relationships

-- Relationships capture how entities are related to one another.
+[Relationships](relationships.md) capture how entities are related to one another.
 - In the ER model, relationships can have attributes.
+- relationships can have cardinality constraints (one to many, many to one)

 ## Cheatsheet